dnsimple/dnsimple-support/content/articles/dnsimple-support.markdown

 ## Typical response times

-Monday - Friday: You should receive a response to any support request within 24 hours; it's often sooner.
+Monday - Friday: You should receive a response within 24 hours - but it's often sooner.

 Response times may be slower on weekends.